enniob/ngx-eb-avatar/README.md

 # ngx-eb-avatar
-ngx-eb-avatar is a lightweight avatar component
+ngx-eb-avatar is a lightweight avatar generator component.

 ## Usage
 ``` html